-The full discharge capacity implied by each partial cycle is depicted in Figure 14.
-The data suggests a SOH of 88% after ~880 cycles.
+The full discharge capacity implied by each partial cycle is depicted in Figure 10.
+The data suggests some minor capacity fade (i.e. a SOH of 95%) after \sim 475 cycles.

-Figure 14: Estimated full charge capacity per cycle by the SolaX battery pack
+Figure 10: Estimated full charge capacity per cycle by the SolaX battery pack